glynnie/CloudyCam/README.md

 ## Contributing

 Contributions to CloudyCam are welcome, Especially in the early days of the project!
-If you encounter any bugs, have feature requests, or would like to contribute code improvements, please feel free to open an issue or submit a pull request on [GitHub](https://github.com/your-username/CloudyCam).
+If you encounter any bugs, have feature requests, or would like to contribute code improvements, please feel free to open an issue or submit a pull request.

 ## License

-This project is licens
+This project is license

 Built on Jsch.

 #known bugs
 User interface is locked to portrait mode

-Copyright (c) 2024 Glyndwr Gimblett
+Copyright (c) 2025 Glyndwr Gimblett

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal